Brahmi

 Plant Description:

-It is a perennial herb, commonly grow in the wetland or swampy area like paddy field, it is a creeping herb, branching, grow at the altitude above 1200 meter from sea level, leaves are succulent, oblong-ovate, 4 to 6 millimeter in size, arranged oppositely.
-The flowers are small, pale blue or white, five petals, about 8 mm diameter.
-Propagation is through cuttings stems.
-It is an important medicinal plant in Ayurveda used as an ingredient in the medicine to enhance memory power.
+It is a perennial herb, commonly grown in wetland or swampy area like paddy field, it is a creeping herb, branching, and grow at an altitude above 1200 meter from sea level, leaves are succulent, oblong-ovate, 4 to 6 millimeter in size, arranged oppositely.
+The flowers are small, pale blue or white, with five petals, about 8 mm in diameter.
+Propagation is through cutting stems.
+It is an important medicinal plant in Ayurveda used as an ingredient in medicine to enhance memory power.

 Propagation: